GeoThai/npm-packages/README.md

 -   **Retrieve District by ID**: Get details of a specific district using its ID.
 -   **Retrieve All Subdistricts**: Fetch a list of all subdistricts.
 -   **Retrieve Subdistrict by ID**: Get details of a specific subdistrict using its ID.
+-   **Retrieve All Postal Codes**: Fetch a list of all postal codes.
+-   **Retrieve Postal Code by Code**: Get details of a specific postal code using its code.
 -   **Filter by Criterion**: Retrieve entities based on specific criteria.

 ## 🚀 Installation